rinpharma/r-pharma/content/post/faq/index.md

 ### How do I get a ticket for 2021?

 R/Pharma is a free event put on by volunteers with the generosity of Pharma companies and Harvard University.
-Tickets are now available at this link.
-After registering for a ticket please check our blog and twitter feed regularly for additional details.
+More information on tickets for the 2021 event is coming soon.

 ### What is the mission and history of R/Pharma?